barendgehrels/langbath/README.md

 And for [The Brothers Karamazov](https://en.wikipedia.org/wiki/The_Brothers_Karamazov)

 ```
-Dostojevsky - Brothers Karamazov
+Dostojevsky - The Brothers Karamazov
 Text readability index      : 12.00
 Automated readability index : 8.69
 Coleman Liau index          : 10.63
 LIX (läsbarhetsindex)       : 41.48
 ```

-Note that, surprisingly, for the lower three measurements, Dunno to the Moon is considered as more difficult than Dostojevsky.
+Note that, surprisingly, for the lower three measurements, Dunno on the Moon is considered as more difficult than The Brothers Karamazov.
 For me that was kind of a blocker to use these existing measures.
 So for that reason I created another readability index, the **Text readability index** which does not have that failure.
 It is a bit more complex than the other measures, because it's based on word and sentence length but also the frequency of long words and